emunozh/smum/docs/2-sm.rst

 input-output tables at an aggregated level, its contra-part module computes consumption levels at a micro-level.
 In order to describe the consumption of resources at a micro-level, the model requires a micro-data-set for the construction of a consumption model.
-For a traditional analysis, the implemented micro-data-set would be a survey
+For a traditional analysis, the implemented micro-data-set would be a survey that:

-that: a) is representative of the underlying population and b)  contains parameters required for the estimation of consumption intensities.
+a) is representative of the underlying population and
+b) contains parameters required for the estimation of consumption intensities.

 A traditional approach would simply reweight this survey to the analysis area (in this case a specific city) and re-compute the consumption intensities.
-The problems with this approach are following: 1) this approach requires a detail survey for the specific resource to be estimated; 2) the survey is not representative for the projection of the population and 3) the method does not allow for an integrated analysis, i.e. combining variables from different surveys.
+The problems with this approach are three-fold:

+1) this approach requires a detailed survey for the specific resource to be estimated;

+2) the survey is not representative for the projection of the population and

+3) the method does not allow for an integrated analysis, i.e. combining variables from different surveys.

 The second point can be solved through the implementation of a dynamic population model at the expense of a considerable increase in data input requirements.

 The presented approach solves all three problems of the traditional approach by